 As an honours or specialization student, you’ll benefit from a wide array of advanced applied economics courses, an active research department and a Co-operative education program.

 Our grads compete effectively in the job market.
 Financial analysis, banking and the public sector all seek out economics graduates, while many other alumni enter graduate programs at leading universities.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

 We consider complete applications year round and we give priority to applicants who apply by official deadlines.
 Late applications will be considered if places are still availablefor the fall term only.

 The program is built around core economic theory and econometric courses, including advanced courses for honours and specialization students and a wide range of electives that examine issues such as international policies, competition regulations, environmental challenges and financial analyses.

-The Economics Co-op program gives academically strong students a chance to complete paid work terms and gain practical experience in their field.
+The Co-op program gives academically strong students a chance to complete paid work terms and gain practical experience in their field.
 Placements range from provincial and federal government departments to companies in insurance, banking and telecommunications.
 Co-op work terms make it possible for you to do:

 Quantitative and qualitative analyses